Exploring Chameleon Alternatives & Competitors?

 But, like many B2B SaaS products, Chameleon has a strong generalist appeal.
 When you start narrowing down and considering factors like pricing, analytics, the target audience it’s built for, and the self-help capabilities it offers, you might realize that you need an alternative.

-So, that’s what this article will do: first, we’ll cover the shortfalls of Chameleon, and then we’ll spotlight a handful of competitors you can try out instead including why Whatfix is the best DAP vendor.
+So, that’s what this article will do: first, we’ll cover the shortfalls of Chameleon, and then we’ll spotlight a handful of competitors you can try out instead, including why Whatfix is the best DAP vendor.

-What are the best Chameleon alternatives for in-app guidance and user support?
+What are the best Chameleon alternatives?

 1. Whatfix